Nothing slips past

 ◌ Dropped commitment

-A ticket lands on you with no context.
-Stack Stitch hands you the thread, the PR and the call where it was born — so you start knowing why.
+A ticket lands with no context.
+Stack Stitch attaches the thread, PR and meeting note behind it, so you start knowing why.

 ▣ Context attached